-Why is there a public information campaign about lead?
+Why DEP providing a public information campaign about lead?

-DEP wants to make every effort to make sure New York City residents are aware of the potential for exposure to lead in drinking water, and that residents know how to minimize that risk.
-Lead is not found at elevated levels in New York City’s reservoirs or distribution system.
-Sometimes elevated lead levels are found in tap water samples from corrosion of lead-containing plumbing.
+We want New York City residents to be aware of the potential for exposure to lead in drinking water, and to make sure that residents know how to minimize that risk.
+Lead is not coming from New York City’s reservoirs or the distribution system.
+Sometimes elevated lead levels are found in water samples from individual households as a result of corrosion of lead-containing plumbing.
 The City monitors a selection of homes that have lead service lines (homes built before 1961 may have lead service lines), or internal fixtures and plumbing that contain lead, or that have internal plumbing joined by lead solder (plumbing installed before 1987 may contain lead solder).

-The EPA action level for lead in drinking water is 15 parts per billion (ppb).
-While DEP current monitoring for lead has not exceeded the 15 ppb action level in more than 10% of the homes tested, which would require DEP to notify the public, DEP feels it is important to provide information on how to further reduce any potential exposure.
+The EPA Action Level for lead in drinking water is 15 parts per billion (ppb).
+While DEP’s current monitoring results for lead meet the regulations and are below the 15 ppb Action Level in than 10% of the homes tested, we feel it is important to provide information on how to further reduce any potential exposure.

-What is the City doing about the elevated lead levels in household tap water?
+What is the City doing about high lead levels in household tap water?

-DEP has an active program to reduce the amount of lead that dissolves into tap water, especially in homes with lead service lines or lead soldering in pipes.
-DEP carefully and continuously monitors and adjusts pH levels of water to a specific range that reduces the corrosiveness of the water.
-DEP also adds phosphoric acid—a common food preservative—to create a protective film on pipes that reduces the release of metals, such as lead, from household plumbing.
-Since these treatments were started, the levels of lead in tap water have been going down.
+We have an ongoing program to reduce the amount of lead that dissolves into tap water, especially in homes with lead service lines or lead soldering in pipes.
+We carefully and continuously monitor and adjust pH levels of the water to a specific range to reduce the corrosiveness of the water.
+We also adds phosphoric acid—a common food preservative—to create a protective film on pipes that reduces the release of metals, such as lead, from household plumbing.
+Since these treatments were started, the levels of lead in tap water have been gone down.